cockroachdb/docs/v19.2/performance.md

 ## Scale

-TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors, and CockroachDB can hit an incredible 631K tpmC with 50,000 warehouses!
-That's **98% of the maximum possible throughput per minute for TPC-C 50K**.
+TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors, and CockroachDB can process **631K tpmC with 50,000 warehouses.** That's 98% of the maximum possible throughput per minute for TPC-C 50K.
 For a refresher on what exactly TPC-C is and how it is measured consult the Benchmarks Used section below.

 Comparing CockroachDB's unofficial TPC-C results to Amazon Aurora RDS's last published metrics from AWS re:Invent 2017, CockroachDB is now 50 times more scalable than Amazon Aurora, supporting 25 billion rows and more than 4 terabytes of frequently accessed data: